Could Maritime Canada be the next hot spot for a rebounding white shark population?

 There have been great white sightings and encounters throughout recorded history in the Maritimes.
 In 1953, a great white shark eerily followed the dory of two lobstermen for a week, before charging from below in classic white shark ambush style, and ramming its snout through the hull of the boat.
 One of the men drowned, the other lived.
 The shark disappeared.

 In 1983, off the north shore of Prince Edward Island (in the Gulf of St. Lawrence), a great white shark got itself tangled in fishing nets and died.
 It was towed ashore amid much spectacle (JAWS hysteria was still reverberating around the world at that time and P.E.I.’s celebrated beaches are on the province’s north shore) and was unceremoniously spirited away by the RCMP to a local landfill.
-Today it is considered one of the largest great whites ever caught in the world.
+Today it is considered one of the largest great whites in the world ever caught.

 Just this past June, a white shark was detected in the Minas Basin.
 The shark had been previously tagged by researchers and detected by a receiver monitored by local fishermen.

 Given those anecdotes, any marine biologist will tell you that white sharks are no strangers to Northeast waters.
 But until recently, the general public still thought that it was a rare event when one showed up—as was portrayed in the blockbuster movie JAWS.
-In a lot of people’s minds, considerable white shark congregations only took place off South Africa, South Australia, or Northern California—like on BBC Earth or National Geographic documentaries.
+In a lot of people’s minds, considerable white shark congregations only took place off South Africa, South Australia, or Northern California—where they’re commonly seen on BBC Earth or National Geographic documentaries.
 Well, that thinking has been shattered.

 The Spirit of Massachusetts